 #2.
 If you run the business, it is your responsibility to ensure a process of developing leaders is successfully designed and implemented.
-You will need a specific process that is measurable and includes an integrated approach of training & developing leaders.
+You will need a specific process that is measureable and includes an integrated approach of training & developing leaders.
 Back in the days when P&G was ranked the # 1 company in the US for the Best Companies for Leaders by Chief Executive magazine, Bob McDonald, who at the time was the current CEO of P&G said: “To tap the full potential of our employees, we have developed a rigorous and disciplined approach to leadership development at every level of the company”.

 #3.
 Own the program like it is your own program.
 Kick it off, invite people personally, let others know why it’s important to you and what results you expect to see.
 Get personally involved in some form, either through a personal coach or some other form of participation.
 Ken Allen believes; “most engagement programs fail because of a lack of ownership at the top”.

 Model the full engagement you want and participate in the process.
 When A.G.
 Lafley returned to P&G as CEO for the second time, he fully embraced the responsibility of the leadership development process and ensured that senior leaders were evaluated on their ability to develop leaders who reported to them and he consistently monitored the top 300 leaders.
 Additionally, he mentored high performers at several levels in the company.

 Leadership development is a process, not a program.
 It must be led to be successful.
 Leaders must be rewarded not for completion of the process but for changing their behaviors.
 And the subsequent changes must be measured in terms of enhanced leadership effectiveness.
 The best companies determine how much the improved leadership effectiveness resulted in an impact on key performance indicators.

 How’s your leadership development process?
 If you have one, is it generating the business results that it could?
 How engaged are you in the process?
 If you don’t have a leadership development process, why not?